nodejs/citgm/README.md

   --includeTags tag1 tag2     Only test modules from the lookup that contain a matching tag field --excludeTags tag1 tag2     Specify which tags to skip from the lookup (takes priority over includeTags)
                               Module names are automatically added as tags.
+  -y, --yarn                  Install and test the project using yarn instead of npm
 ```

 When using a JSON config file, the properties need to be the same as the